zhyuri/beam/README.md

 # beam
-Beam will be a fast, reliable, configurable batch query server written in Rust
+Beam will be a fast, reliable, configurable API gateway written in Rust